 - Overexploitation of fish resources through unscientific practices such as trawling has impacted ocean diversity.

-- Extraction of petroleum, polymetallic nodules, other metallic and non-metallic minerals, and oil spills also disrupts marine life.
+- Extraction of petroleum, polymetallic nodules, other metallic and non-metallic minerals, and oil spills also disrupt marine life.

 Glaciers and Ice-Caps